walshbr/walshbr.github.io/pages/pedagogy.md

 order: 3
 ---

-In addition to the specific courses below, I've written a number of posts on the blog about my approach to pedagogy:
+In addition to the specific courses below, I've written a number of posts here on the blog about my approach to pedagogy:

 {% for post in site.categories['pedagogy'] %}
 * <a href="{{ post.url }}">{{ post.title }}</a>{% endfor %}

 <div class="divider"></div>

+## University of Virginia as Library Staff

+* <a href="#ENGN5559">ENGN 5559: Digital Literary Studies</a><br>
+      (Co-Instructor with Alison Booth, one section; Spring 2019)

 ## Washington and Lee University

 * <a href="#ENGL394">ENGL 394: "Hacking the Book"</a><br>
-      (Instructor, Projected Spring 2016; course fulfills DH credit)
+      (Instructor, Planned but not taught Spring 2017; course fulfills DH credit)
 * <a href="#WRIT100">WRIT 100: "Writing in the Age of Digital Surveillance"</a><br>
-      (Instructor, Projected Winter 2016)
+      (Instructor, Winter 2017)
 * <a href="#HIST211">HIST 211: "Scandal, Crime, and Spectacle in the 19th Century"</a><br>
       (Co-Instructor with Sarah Horowitz, Fall 2016; course fulfills DH credit)
 * <a href="#mellonfellows">Undergraduate Digital Humanities Fellows Program</a><br>
       (Co-administrator with Mackenzie Brooks, 2 cohorts; Fall 2015-present)

-## University of Virginia
+## University of Virginia as Graduate Student

 * <a href="#ENWR1510Musical">ENWR 1510: "The Musical: Then and Now"</a> <br>(Instructor, Fall 2012, Spring 2013)
 * <a href="#IHGC3559">IHGC 3559: "American Youth and Film"</a> <br>(Co-Instructor with Elizabeth Fox, Spring 2014)